Marketing Tip Sheet #6 for

 came to public attention as a silent film star

-and ended her life as an enigmatic
+and ended her life as an enigmatic recluse.

-recluse.
-Ditto for the laconic martial
+Ditto for the laconic martial artist Bruce Lee,

-artist Bruce Lee, who once said something that
+who once said something that could serve as the

-could serve as the introvert creed: "Always
+introvert creed: "Always be yourself,

-be yourself, express yourself, have faith in
+express yourself, have faith in yourself, do not

-successful personality and duplicate it."
+duplicate it."

 For an in-depth portrait of